Amirul1406/Template-Gallery/docs/unreal-engine/orbit-camera-setup.md

 ## 📥 Code Download

-Complete source code for the Orbit Camera system.
+Complete source code for the Orbit Camera system. **Yes, you need to copy ALL of it!**

+### Why is there so much code?

+This is a **complete, production-ready** orbit camera system that includes:
+- ✅ Mouse controls (left-click orbit, right-click pan, scroll zoom)
+- ✅ Touch/gesture support (mobile devices)
+- ✅ Smooth camera interpolation
+- ✅ Input mode switching (mouse vs touch)
+- ✅ Configurable settings (speed, limits, etc.)
+- ✅ Blueprint integration

+**You need the complete code** because it's a full implementation, not just snippets.
+The code is well-organized and commented, so you can understand and modify it later if needed.

+### Quick Answer:
+1. **Copy the entire `.h` file** → Paste into `OrbitCameraActor.h`
+2. **Copy the entire `.cpp` file** → Paste into `OrbitCameraActor.cpp`
+3. **Replace `PRACTISEV2_API`** with your project's API macro (e.g., `SECONDTRAINING_API`)
+4. **Build the project** → Done!

 Copy these files directly into your project.

 ### 📄 OrbitCameraActor.h

-Place this file in: `YourProject/Source/YourProject/Public/OrbitCameraActor.h`
+Place this file in: `YourProject/Source/YourProject/Public/Core/Camera/OrbitCameraActor.h`

+**📁 Folder Structure:** Follow the project organization guide - C++ camera files should be in `Public/Core/Camera/` and `Private/Core/Camera/` folders.

 **⚠️ Important:** Replace `PRACTISEV2_API` with `YOURPROJECT_API` (match your project name)